Package 'chromatographR'

 • r.squared The coefficient of determination (R2R^2) of the fitted model to the raw data.
 (Note: this value is calculated by fitting a linear model of the fitted peak values to the raw data.
 This approach is statistically questionable, since the models are fit using non-linear least squares.
 Nevertheless, it can still be useful as a rough metric for "goodness-of-fit").

-• purity The peak purity.
+• purity The peak purity as estimated by get_purity.

 Note